 While he [Joseph Smith] was acting as mayor of the city, a colored man called Anthony was arrested for selling liquor on Sunday, contrary to law.
 He pleaded that the reason he had done so was that he might raise the money to purchase the freedom of a dear child held as a slave in a southern state.
 He had been able to purchase the liberty of himself and wife and now wished to bring his little child to their new home.
 Joseph said, “I am sorry, Anthony, but the law must be observed, and we will have to impose a fine.”

 The next day Brother Joseph presented Anthony with a fine horse, directing him to sell it, and use the money obtained for the purchase of the child.

-Sister Adams says how well she remembers the feeling of sorrow that pervaded the city, when the two brothers were lying dead in the Mansion House.
+Sister Adams says how well she remembers the feeling of sorrow that pervaded the city, when the two brothers lying dead in the Mansion House.
 She with the rest of the children, were not permitted to go in the streets owing to the crowd of people who thronged the city, coming and going by steamboat and carriages, and all with grieving hearts for the departed loved ones.

 Mary Frost Adams, “Joseph Smith, the Prophet,” Young Woman’s Journal 17, no. 12 (December 1906): 538.

 Mary Adams was touched by this kindness from Joseph Smith.
 I am impressed by Joseph’s ability to handle the situation so well.
 How his heart must have been broken at the thought of a man who had escaped the wicked bonds of slavery doing all in his power to bring his family back together.
 Yet, Joseph’s position as mayor required him to exercise the law.
 Since Anthony had broken the law, Joseph could not ignore the fact, even though his motive was noble.
 While making sure Anthony answered for the law he had broken, Joseph reached out in love and mercy to offer this man the chance to reunite his family in freedom.